magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 source files, ran the CLJS unit test, reporting the failure, and finally ran the CLJ test reporting the same failure.

-Now correct the above forced bug.
-You should receive the following
+Now correct the bug you inserted above.
+You should see the following
 report:

 ```clj